jiristo/web_jiristo/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a Data Scientist  passionate about technology and data that generate economic value.
+I am a Data Scientist  passionate about Machine Learning and product development that generate economic value.
 I solve business problems through the broad-based application of data science and creativity.
 For example, I am experienced in solving a cold-start problem in a recommender system.